John Bradford: Life

 Bradford was born in the village of Blackley, near Manchester in 1510.
 He was educated at a grammar school.
 Talented with numbers and money, he later served under Sir John Harington of Exton in Rutland as a servant.
 Through his good influence and abilities in auditing and writing, he gained favour and trust with his employer and at the Siege of Montreuil in 1544, occupied the office of paymaster of the English army during the wars of Henry VIII.
 Later, he became a law student at the Inner Temple in London.
 Through the contact and preachings of a fellow student, he became acquainted with and converted to the Protestant faith.
 This caused him to abandon his legal studies and in 1548, he took up theology at Catharine Hall (now St Catharine's College), University of Cambridge.
 In 1549 he was awarded his MA and in that same year was appointed to a fellowship at Pembroke College, Cambridge.

 At this institution he was often referred to with the nickname "Holy Bradford" not from malice but out of respect for his dedication to God and his unselfish attitude.
 In August 1550 he was ordained deacon by Bishop Nicholas Ridley and appointed as his personal chaplain.
 He began preaching in churches in London under the mentorship of Ridley and Hugh Latimer.
 His gifts in preaching the Biblical faith led to his appointment in 1551 as Chaplain to King Edward VI and Prebendary of St Paul's Cathedral.
 He continued as a Fellow of Pembroke and as a roving preacher, mainly in London, Lancashire and Cheshire.

-Following the death of Edward VI in 1553, Mary I ascended to the throne bringing the threat of reprisals against opponents of Catholicism.
-In the first month of the new monarch's reign, Bradford was arrested and imprisoned on the seemingly trivial charge of "trying to stir up a mob" and committed to the Tower of London.
-Although seemingly trivial, at the time "stirring up a mob" was a serious and dangerous act, leading to riot and possible death, and certainly major disturbance to society.
+Following the death of Edward VI in 1553, Mary I acceded to the throne, restoring rights and protections to Catholics.
+In the first month of the new monarch's reign, Bradford was arrested and imprisoned on the charge of "subversion and trying to stir up a mob" and committed to the Tower of London.
+At the time "stirring up a mob" was a serious and dangerous act, leading to riot and possible death, and certainly major disturbance to society.
 During his time in prison, he continued to write religious works and preach to all who would listen.
 For a time whilst in the Tower, Bradford was put in a cell with three other reformers, Archbishop Thomas Cranmer, Ridley, and Latimer.
 Their time was spent in careful study of the New Testament.